snowkit/atom-haxe/README.md

 Please note that this package is in active development, you're bound to find some rough edges and pain points.
 Issues, feedback and suggestions are welcome.

+A full rewrite in Haxe language is in progress on [haxe-rewrite](https://github.com/snowkit/atom-haxe/tree/haxe-rewrite) branch (only compatible with Haxe 3.3+).

 Thanks!

 ## Goals